Renato-Rodrigues/remind_map/README.md

 # remind_map
-SCript to create visualization of REMIND regions
+Script to create visualization of REMIND regions